Ancient Libya: Inhabitants

 Berbers are native to North Africa and have established their culture for thousands of years alongside the Egyptians.
 Egypt today contains the Siwa Oasis, which borders Libya at the Western Desert.
 The Siwi language, one of the Berber languages, is still spoken in the area by around 21,000 people.
-Their ancient Egyptian neighbors referred to the various Libyan tribes as the Temehu, Tehenu, Rebu and Meshwesh.
+Their ancient Egyptian neighbors referred to the various Libyan groups and tribes as the Tehenu, Temehu, Rebu and Meshwesh.

 Likely Libyan tributary, with headdress and spotted robe.
 First Dynasty of Egypt, 2960–2770 BCE, Tomb of Menes B17, Abydos.

 Homer names Libya, in the Odyssey (IX.95; XXIII.311).
 Homer used the name in a geographic sense, while he called its inhabitants "Lotus-eaters".
 After Homer, Aeschylus, Pindar, and other ancient Greek writers used the name.
 Herodotus (1.46) used Λιβύη Libúē to indicate the African continent; the Líbues proper were the light-skinned North Africans, while those south of Egypt (and Elephantine on the Nile) were known to him as "Aethiopians"; this was also the understanding of later Greek geographers such as Diodorus Siculus, Strabo...etc, amongst other writers.

 In the Hellenistic period, the native Berbers were known collectively as Libyans to the Greco-Roman world, a Greek term for the inhabitants of the Maghreb, they identified the Massylii, the Masaessyli, the Gaetuli, the Phareusiens and the Mauri.

 Libyans were known far and wide as glorious warriors with extraordinary physical strength; they were efficient in battle and effective when combined with an army.
 They were either employed as mercenaries or were made part of an army as was the case with Numidian cavalry.
 Polybius first mentions Numidian cavalry as part of the Carthaginian army during the First Punic War.
 In the ranks of both Roman Empire and Ancient Carthage, they completely overturned the tide of battle in Cannae for Hannibal and Battle of Zama for Scipio Africanus.
 Virgil speaks of the Libyans in this way: "The surrounding lands are Libyan, a race unbeatable in war."

 After the Egyptians, the Greeks, Romans, and Byzantines mentioned various other tribes in Libya.
 Later tribal names differ from the Egyptian ones, but probably, some tribes were named in the Egyptian sources, as well as the later ones.
 Scholars believe the Meshwesh are the people called the Mazyes by Hektaios and Maxyes by Herodotus, while it was called "Mazaces" and "Mazax" in Latin sources.
 All those names are similar to the name used by the Berbers for themselves, such as Imazighen.

 Late-period sources give more detailed descriptions of Libya and its inhabitants.
 The ancient historian Herodotus describes Libya and the Libyans in his fourth book, The Libyan Book.
 Writers such as Pliny the Elder, Diodorus Siculus, and Procopius also contributed to what is now primary source material on ancient Libya and the Libyans.